 Communication gaps between managers and the rest of your organizations need to be addressed.
 These gaps occur not just because of the lack of communication, but because of the lack of inconsiderate communication where what the person meant is not what the person said.

-As managers are often the linchpins of organizations.
-There is greater urgency now than ever before to collect constructive feedback in an agile fashion.
-If you are still relying on annual surveys, we hope you see the value in switching to real-time two-way confidential conversations between managers and their team members.
+As managers are often the linchpins of organizations, there’s greater urgency now than ever before to collect constructive feedback in an agile fashion.
+If you’re still relying on annual surveys, we hope you see the value in switching to pulse surveys and real-time two-way confidential conversations between managers and their team members.

 At WorkTango, we’re revolutionizing how the world’s most forward-thinking companies engage and inspire their people.
 We offer the only Employee Experience Platform that enables meaningful recognition and rewards, supports alignment through goal setting and feedback, and offers actionable insights through employee surveys.